 Sustainability Fair 2018

-A record number of participants (exhibitors, workshop providers and speakers) provided more action to keep the large crowd of attendees at the Sustainability Fair for longer.
+A record number of participants (exhibitors, workshop providers and speakers) provided action to keep the large crowd of attendees at the Sustainability Fair for longer.
 There were twice the number of speakers, new workshops and 15 more stalls.
-See more detail on our What to see and do page
+See more detail on our Sustainability Fair 2018 page

 We had such a great response from people wanting to contribute to the Fair that we filled all the opportunities well before the Fair.